SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 9. Describe the game you enjoyed playing when you were younger($*$)

++ 王者荣耀 Honor of Kings
++ 介绍：It is a tower defense game.
+In each round, there are 10 players who are divided into two groups.
+At the beginning of the game, each player should choose a hero from his or her own hero pool.
+It should be emphasized that choosing heros is not a casual thing.
+Team members should fully communicate with each other to form a reasonable and powerful combination.
+And the winner is the group who devastates the other group's main defense tower.
++ 经历：I started playing this game 6 years ago.
+It was recommended by my dormmate.
+At that time I was addicted to this game and I usually spent at least two hours on this game with my friends every day since it was like a kind of drug for me.
+It could give me a sense of achievement which I could not obtain in the real world.
+Once you win in a round, you'll have a strong feeling of exhilaration and relief.
+What's more, it was also a method for me to chat online with my friends who live away from me.
+However, later I realized that I should restrict the time on it and pay more attention to my study and research.
+Nowdays I don't regard it as my spiritual home any more.

 ### 10. Describe a speech that you gave in public($*$)